Fact: Almost all people, who are researching their ancestors in England & Wales, will hit the “Getting Back Before 1837” brick wall.

 My Full Satisfaction Guarantee Promise To You

-Use the information from this CD tutorial for a month and try out the techniques.
+Use the information from this Audio Download tutorial for a month and try out the techniques.
 See for yourself that they work.
-If, at any time during that one month you decide that it is not everything that I promised then simply send it back to me and I will give you a prompt refund, less the postage, with no hassle.
-I don’t have any weasel clauses to this guarantee, I won’t ask you to explain why, or ask you to jump through administrative hoops; just send me the CD and a note asking for a refund and I will promptly refund you the amount paid less the postage.
+If, at any time during that one month you decide that it is not everything that I promised then simply let me know and I will give you a prompt refund with no hassle just asking you to remove it from your device.
+I don’t have any weasel clauses to this guarantee, I won’t ask you to explain why, or ask you to jump through administrative hoops; just send me a note asking for a refund and I will promptly refund you the amount paid.

 Make the move today and join a growing band of family historians who are experiencing the thrill and joy of getting back before 1837.